Davi-Mota-Nogueira/nextjs-dashboard-learn/README.md

 ## Static and Dynamic Rendering
 - Static rendering is used for applications that has static data (no data shared throught users) or no data.
 Because is *static*;
 - Dynamic rendering is great to have a real-time data displayed, have an user-specific content;

+## Streaming
+- When there is a *loading.tsx* page, it uses while the page is loading;
+- You can change the level of priority with **Route Groups** putting files in *(overview)* folder;
+- Parentheses is ignored in URL;
+- Suspense boundaries to load everything at once;